wylam055/PCAlgorithm/results/readme.txt

-This folder contains the .TXT files which store the details of performance statistics by running Run_PC_on_Directory.py/estimateAndCompare.
+This folder stores the .TXT files which show the details of performance statistics by running Run_PC_on_Directory.py/estimateAndCompare.